 Texas Health Care Law Attorneys with Over 130 Years’ Experience

 The federal government relies on several statutory laws to combat fraud, waste, and abuse of federal health care programs.
 As such, physicians and health care providers face a considerable task of sifting through the maze of dense and complex regulations and ensuring their circumstances, arrangements, and transactions are compliant with the law.
 Because violating these laws can result in substantial penalties, and the potential for career-altering ramifications, ensuring regulatory compliance is of the utmost importance.

-Our legal team at Hendershot, Cannon & Hisey, P.C. leverages over 130 years of collective experience to provide comprehensive representation to health care providers throughout Texas and the U.S. From proactive counsel when drafting agreements and compliance plans to responsive representation when providers face audits, investigations, and alleged violations, we have the insight and depth of knowledge to help health care clients address they numerous and complex needs – all while tailoring strategies and practices to their unique situations.
+Our legal team at Hendershot, Cowart & Hisey, P.C. leverages over 130 years of collective experience to provide comprehensive representation to health care providers throughout Texas and the U.S. From proactive counsel when drafting agreements and compliance plans to responsive representation when providers face audits, investigations, and alleged violations, we have the insight and depth of knowledge to help health care clients address they numerous and complex needs – all while tailoring strategies and practices to their unique situations.

 Request an initial consultation with our Houston health care attorneys when you call (713) 909-7323.

 Exceptions & Safe Harbors

 When it comes to ensuring compliance in relation to federal health care fraud and abuse laws, due diligence and careful evaluations of any relationship and contract is critical, especially as laws may be broad or vague in their interpretation.
 Aside from assessing whether or not a particular arrangement would constitute a violation, providers should also explore whether their arrangements meet the requirements to qualify for an exception or “safe harbor.”